Safe haven opens for breastfeeding moms

-A private lactation room opened at the 125th Fighter Wing in Jacksonville, Florida, April 1, 2023.
-The lactation room allows women to safely breastfeed and pump breast milk in a private, dedicated space outside of their work center or bathroom, which is an Air Force requirement for office spaces on military installations.
-(U.S. Air National Guard photo by Tech Sgt.
-Chelsea Smith)
+JACKSONVILLE AIR NATIONAL GUARD BASE, Fla. – The 125th Fighter Wing opened a lactation room April 1, 2023 equipped with the resources for women to safely breastfeed and pump breast milk in a private, dedicated space outside of their work center or bathroom.

+"We had a lot of members that needed a safe space to pump after they returned to duty from maternity leave, and we didn't have one," said Senior Master Sgt.
+Marcia Williamson, 125th Fighter Wing Comptroller Squadron flight superintendent.
+"I partnered with civil engineering and they remodeled the floors and the walls to make it into a lactation room."

+The room has electrical sockets for breast pumps, a desk and a mini refrigerator to store milk and wipes.
+Any Airman or visitor in need of a space to breastfeed or pump can use the room.

 |Date Taken: